kantamasuki/RGDM/protein_str_pred/README_protein.md

 python RGDM_train.py --splits splits/limit256.csv
 python DDPM_train.py --splits splits/limit256.csv
 ```
 These create a new log directory `./workdir/`, below which the checkpoints and the configuration during the training are saved.
+To change the hyperparameters during the training, modify `utlis/RGDM_parsing.py` and `utils/DDPM_parsing.py`, respectively.